What Is Generative AI?

 B["Data\nVast amounts of text\nand images on the internet"] --> D

-Data: The vast amounts of text, image, and audio data accumulated on the internet can now be used as training material.
+Data: Large text, image, and audio datasets can be used as training material.

-Algorithms: The emergence of the Transformer architecture and the spread of reinforcement learning from human feedback (RLHF) have made practically high-quality generation possible.
+Algorithms: Transformer architectures, diffusion models, and reinforcement learning from human feedback (RLHF) have all contributed to practical generation quality.[2][3][7]

 Summary